When Bookkeeping Isn't Enough: Signs You Need a Financial Analyst

 Sign 2: Nobody Owns the Financial Model

-If your company's financial model lives in a spreadsheet that only one person understands, gets updated infrequently, and isn't connected to actual performance data – or if there isn't really a financial model at all – that's a clear signal.
+If your company's financial model lives in a spreadsheet that only one person understands, gets updated infrequently, and isn't connected to actual performance data – or if there isn't a real model at all – that's a clear signal.
 A Financial Analyst builds and maintains the models that let leadership run scenarios, test assumptions, and understand the financial implications of strategic choices before making them.

 Sign 3: You're Flying Blind on Key Business Metrics